vignes412/Workout-Log/app-wrkot/README.md

 ## Features

+### Progressive Web App (PWA)

+This application is built as a Progressive Web App with the following capabilities:

+- **Offline Support**: Continue using the app even when offline
+- **Installable**: Add to your home screen on mobile devices or desktop
+- **Background Sync**: Data is saved locally when offline and synced when connection returns
+- **Push Notifications**: Receive updates and reminders (requires user permission)
+- **App-like Experience**: Runs in a standalone window without browser UI

 - Google Authentication (OAuth 2.0)
 - Store and manage your personal items
 - Data stored in Google Sheets